Peter J. Vermij, MSc. (*1962),

 BSc., MSc.
 (Biology, highest honors) at University of Groningen (The Netherlands) with:

-- De Oorzaak Van Homoseksualiteit; Achtergronden Van De ‘Affaire-Swaab’ (‘Causes of Homosexuality; Background To The ‘Swaab Affair’), colloquium and thesis on research into suggested etiologies of homosexuality;
+- De Oorzaak Van Homoseksualiteit; Achtergronden Van De ‘Affaire-Swaab’ (‘Causes of Homosexuality; Background To The ‘Swaab Affair’), colloquium and thesis on research into proposed etiologies of homosexuality;

-- Een Onpraktisch Vak (‘An Impractical Profession’), thesis on the rise and fall of mammalian paleontology in The Netherlands;
+- Een Onpraktisch Vak (‘An Impractical Profession’), thesis on how the Dutch mammalian paleontology field began to flourish thanks to Franco’s Spain;

 - Behavioral research on circadian pacemaker in diurnal chipmunks.
 Published in: J. Biological Rhythms 14 (4) pp. 320-329;